jingle77/Data-Science-Portfolio/README.md

 - ### Deep Learning
   - [MNIST: Predicting Handwritten Digits](https://github.com/jingle77/Data-Science-Portfolio/blob/main/MNIST/MNIST_SOLUTION_NO_TENSORFLOW.ipynb): A model using a convolutional neural network that I built using functions instead of libraries to predict handwritten digits from the famous MNIST dataset.

+- ### Probability
+  - [Toledo Ride Hailing Service](https://github.com/jingle77/Data-Science-Portfolio/blob/main/Ride%20Pricing/Pricing.ipynb): A ride hailing service is being launched for trips between Toledo airport and downtown Toledo.
+This will be active for 12 months and riders must be charged $30 dollars for each ride.
+When a ride is requested, it is sent to a deep pool of drivers.
+Drivers can choose whether or not to accept the ride and we can assume this is based on the pay they receive from the service.
+Based on a similar ride-hailing service in the same market, we have some data on which requests were accepted and which were not.
+We will utilize this data to find the price point that maximizes revenue.
+More specifically, we need to find the price point that has a good revenue margin yet isn’t so low that drivers do not accept rides.